-Before you can begin exploring this exciting world, however, you need to know how to get your license.
+Before you can begin exploring this exciting world, you need to know how to get your radio amateur license.
 That’s what we’re here to help with today.

 What is an amateur radio license?

-Amateur radio is a service and a hobby involving various kinds of radio equipment, including SW (Shortwave broadcasting).
-To legally use the amateur radio waves for your entertainment, you’ll need an amateur radio license.
+Amateur radio is a service and a hobby involving various kinds of radio equipment, including SW (Shortwave) transceivers.
+To legally use the amateur radio bands for your hobby, you’ll need an amateur radio license.

 Licenses are there to make sure that people use their radios properly.
-You need to show that you can be sensible with your shortwave broadcasts before you can interact with other people.
+You need to show that you can be sensible with your shortwave transmissions in order to not interfere with other signals.

-Not so long ago, the entrance exam for an amateur radio license was hard.
-You needed to be able to transmit and receive Morse code at a minimum speed of 15wpm (Words Per Minute) and answer a lot of complex questions.
+Not so long ago, the entrance exam for an amateur radio license was very hard.
+You needed to be able to transmit and receive Morse code at a minimum speed of 15wpm (Words Per Minute) and answer a lot of electronic technical questions.

 These days, applying for licensing isn’t as difficult, you don’t need to learn Morse code, though many still do.
-With the help of a local amateur radio club, you can even train for your test or use one of several online courses to prepare.
+With the help of a local amateur radio club, you can train for your test or use one of several online courses to prepare.

 There are different levels of radio license available for ham enthusiasts.
-The beginner option is generally the best when you’re getting started unless you already have good knowledge of electronics.
-However, if you enjoy experimenting with ham you can take your skills to the next level.
+The Foundation option is generally the best when you’re getting started unless you already have good knowledge of electronics.
+However, if you enjoy experimenting with amateur radio you can then take your skills to the next level.

-The Intermediate and Advanced licensing exams are tougher, but they allow you to explore more radio waves.
+The Intermediate and Full/Advanced licensing exams are tougher, but they allow you to explore more radio bands and use more power.

-Even as a beginner radio amateur, you can:
+Even as a Foundation radio amateur you can:

-Use hams to talk to other people around the world
+- Use radios to talk to other amateurs around the world.

-Use transmitter powers of up to 400 watts
+- Use transmitter powers of up to 10 watts.

-Play with transmitters and receivers to unlock the mysteries of radio
+- Use transmitters and receivers to unlock the mysteries of radio.

 How do you apply for an amateur radio license?

-The easiest way to get an amateur radio license it is necessary to first pass that examination, then it is an online application.
+To get an amateur radio license it is necessary to first pass that examination, then it is an online application.
 You can find the forms you need from the regulatory authority for amateur radio in the UK: Ofcom.

 When you visit the licensing website for the first time, you’ll have to complete a registration form.
-If you want to renew amateur radio licenses online, you can use the same website, and you’ll need a copy of your current license number.
+If you want to renew amateur radio licenses online, you can use the same website where you’ll need a copy of your current license details.

 If you’re logging in for the first time, you’ll have the option to apply for your new license with your examination pass details on the website.
-Here, you can choose what kind of examination you want to take.

 The good news is that the amateur radio license examinations, which are administered by the RSGB, are fairly straightforward.
-If you pick the foundation exam for beginners, the questions are multiple-choice.
-They test your knowledge of things like radio terminology, and the conditions of using amateur radios, and the basic technical principles of radio and antenna operation.
+If you pick the Foundation exam for beginners, the questions are now multiple-choice.
+They test your knowledge of radio terminology, the regulatory conditions of using amateur radios, and the basic technical principles of radio and antenna operation.

-For the final level – the Full or Advanced Amateur Radio license, there’s a demanding multiple-choice test for both electronics theory and radio use.
-You’ll also have to take another practical exam.
+For the final level – the Full or Advanced Amateur Radio license, there’s a demanding two hour multiple-choice examination on electronics theory and radio use.
 There are various online forums and communities that can help you with brushing up your knowledge.

 All radio amateurs need to renew their license at least once every five years.
 Usually, the process is simple enough.
-You contact Ofcom and let them know whether your details have changed since you last updated your license.
+You login to your account at Ofcom and let them know whether your details have changed since you last updated your license.

-If you need some extra help, there are some staff available.
+If you need some extra help, there are staff available to respond to your questions.

-Just keep in mind that getting a response from Ofcom isn’t always easy, particularly when the company is busy.
-Ofcom also deals with a lot of other things in the UK, including Broadband.
+Just keep in mind that getting a response from Ofcom isn’t always quick, particularly when the organisation is busy.
+Ofcom also deals with a lot of other things in the UK, including the internet and telecommunications.